ZebraRoy/llm-adapter.js/README.md

   apiKey: "your-api-key",
   model: "qwen-qwq-32b", // or "deepseek-r1-distill-llama-70b"
   messages: [
+    {
+      role: "user",
+      content:
-    { role: "user", content: "Solve this step-by-step: How would you optimize a database query?" }, ],
+        "Solve this step-by-step: How would you optimize a database query?", },
+  ],
 };